-9. NOISE AND VIBRATION
+8. NOISE AND VIBRATION

-- 97. There is the potential for noise and vibration to be generated during the construction process, especially from the movement and operation of heavy plant and machinery.
-Measures will be implemented on site to minimise any effects and a programme of monitoring may be required. - 98.
-A Construction Noise and Vibration Management Plan has been produced for the onshore cable route in fulfilment of Requirement 24 of the DCO and in accordance with DCO Requirement 22 (2) (d), attached as Appendix 3.
-The Onshore Cable Route Construction Noise and Vibration Management Plan (EA3-LDC-CNS-REP-IBR-000086) sets out the mitigation and control measures to be applied to the installation of the cable to minimise potential noise and vibration impacts on nearby residents and other sensitive receptors to acceptable levels in accordance with BS5228:2009+A1:2014.
+There is the potential for noise and vibration to be generated during the construction process, especially from the movement and operation of heavy plant and machinery.
+Measures will be implemented on site to minimise any effects and a programme of monitoring may be required.

+A Construction Noise and Vibration Management Plan has been produced for the Playford Corner Works in fulfilment of Requirement 24 of the DCO and in accordance with DCO Requirement 22 (2) (d), attached as Appendix 3.
+The Playford Corner Works Construction Noise and Vibration Management Plan (EA3-LDC-CNS-REP-IBR-000041) sets out the mitigation and control measures to be applied to minimise potential noise and vibration impacts on nearby residents and other sensitive receptors to acceptable levels in accordance with BS5228:2009+A1:2014.
 A brief summary of the noise control measures is provided below; however, please refer to Appendix 3 for full details.